-With its picturesque lawn and gardens, farm fields, and cattle barns, the St. Paul campus offers a peaceful retreat from the busy Minneapolis campus.
-If you’re interested in natural resources, agriculture, biology, or design, there’s a good chance you’ll be spending quality time on the St. Paul campus.
+With its picturesque lawn and gardens, farm fields, and cattle barns, the St. Paul neighborhood offers a peaceful retreat from the busier Minneapolis side of the Twin Cities campus.
+If you’re interested in natural resources, agriculture, biology, or design, there’s a good chance you’ll be spending quality time in St. Paul.
 It’s also adjacent to the Minnesota State Fairgrounds, where events take place throughout the year, including the second-largest state fair in the country.

-Students who live in Bailey Hall have their own dining hall, and easy access to the Gopher Way that connects several of the buildings on campus, providing a buffer from inclement weather.
+Students who live in Bailey Hall have their own dining hall, and easy access to the Gopher Way that connects several campus buildings, providing a buffer from inclement weather.
 Right next door, the St. Paul Student Center has dining options, a post office, bookstore, printing services, theater, game room, and bowling alley.

-It’s quick and easy to get from the St. Paul campus to the East or West banks via the Transitway, which is reserved solely for bike commuters, campus shuttles, and Metro transit buses.
+It’s quick and easy to get from St. Paul to the East or West Bank campus areas via the Transitway, which is reserved solely for bike commuters, campus shuttles, and Metro transit buses.
 You’ll also find a variety of neighborhood cafes, restaurants, and shopping centers just a short bus trip or rideshare away.

-St. Paul campus gems include two museums, plant conservatory and greenhouses, a student-run organic farm, and more.
+St. Paul gems include two museums, a plant conservatory, greenhouses, a student-run organic farm, and more.
 The College of Veterinary Medicine clinics are also nearby, including the Raptor Center, which often features a meet-and-greet with their resident birds of prey.